September 10, 2025

 It is a cost-effective farming method as the excess or unused feed and the fish excreta are converted into food, and thus, no waste is present in the water.

-Organica Biotech’s Bioflok is a special formulation of microbes that act and consume on the waste and the fish excreta and turn it into useful feed available for the fish to consume.
+Organica Biotech’s Bioflok is a special formulation of microbes that consume waste and fish excreta, turning it into useful feed for the fish to consume.

 It eliminates the need for water exchange and prevents water pollution.

-Biofloc fish farming systems and powerful solutions like Bioflok can transform Myanmar’s aquaculture capabilities and help boost the economy of the country.
+Biofloc fish farming systems and powerful solutions like Bioflok can transform Myanmar’s aquaculture capabilities and help boost the country’s economy.

 Recent Blogs